EDI Dataset Preparation Guides

 - Augment the schema documentation for the Ecological Metadata Language (EML, Jones et al. 2019)

-- Facilitate the development and use of community-standard harmonized data products to improve data synthesis and integration
+- Promote the development and adoption of community-standard data harmonization practices, which will lead to improved data integration and synthesis science outcomes

 The guides